hellflame/argparse/README.md

 })
 ```

-Noted the Default value is not the type of `Int` , because the value is used like an argument from parse args (`os.Args`), it's got to get through `Validate` & `Formatter` & `parse` actions (if exist).
+Note that the Default value is a `String`, the value is used like an argument from `os.Args`, it has to get through `Validate` & `Formatter` & `parse` actions (if exist).

-Also, the Default value can only be one `String` , if you want an Array arguments, you can only have one element Array as default value.
+Also, the Default value can only be a `String` , and if you want an Array of arguments, you can only have one element Array as default value.
 You can apply your default array after *parse*.

-#### 4. RequiredArgument
+#### 4. Required Argument

 If the argument must be input by user, set `Required` to be `true`. [example](examples/yt-download/main.go)